Asrorbek-Abrorov/Asrorbek-Abrorov/README.md

 - 👋 Hi, I’m @Asrorbek-Abrorov
 - 👀 I’m interested in .Net
-- 🌱 I’m currently learning Python language
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://t.me/as_abrorov
+- 📫 How to reach me https://t.me/as_abrorov, as.abrorov@gmail.com

 <!---
 Asrorbek-Abrorov/Asrorbek-Abrorov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.